 Do you have a great story to share about a student or students who are choosing community colleges as their first choice and starting place for the pursuit of their college degree(s)?
 We’d love to hear from you.

-Four-year universities and colleges are not only accepting more community college transfer students, they are actually now “courting” their graduates, as noted in a major article that just ran in The Baltimore Sun (“Four-year Schools Courting Community College Graduates”).
+Four-year universities and colleges are not only accepting more community college transfer students, for sale they are actually now “courting” their graduates, as noted in a major article that just ran in The Baltimore Sun (“Four-year Schools Courting Community College Graduates”).
 In the article, Maryland’s Interim Secretary for Higher Education, Danette Howard, notes: “We have some very ambitious statewide goals for college completion.”
 Highlighting Governor Martin O’Malley’s goal that at least 55 percent of the state’s residents between ages 25 and 64 will hold at least one college degree by 2025, she adds: “To meet that goal we have to serve our transfer student population.”

 Kudos to Anne Arundel Community College, Carroll Community College, and Howard Community College — whose students were featured prominently in the piece.
 The article also featured comments from four-year university admissions officers and presidents — including Dr. Freeman Hrabowski of UMBC and Dickinson University President William Durden.